Norfolk Chamber Music Festival: The Yale School of Music in Norfolk

 When Ellen Battell Stoeckel died in 1939 with no surviving children, she stipulated in her will that her estate was to be used in perpetuity for the “benefit and development of the School of Music of Yale University and for extending said University’s courses in music, art, and literature.”
 The Yale Summer School of Music was established in 1941.
 Since that time, the Norfolk Chamber Music Festival has played host to thousands of emerging young professional musicians.
 Today the Festival offers intensive tuition-free programs each summer to approximately eighty students in chamber music, new music and choral repertoire.

 The Music Shed

-Designed by New York architect, E.K.
+Designed by New York architect E.K.
 Rossiter, the Music Shed existed first as a separate prototype structure modelled after Steinway Hall in New York.
 A test concert was given in 1904.
 The success of the experimental hall led to the construction of the Music Shed which was built for the Litchfield County Choral Union and opened in 1906.
-The Shed had to be enlarged due to the number of Choir and audience members, and after an expansion in 1910 it could accommodate a Choir of 425 and an audience of 1,500.
-The Shed is built of cedar and lined with redwood that was hand-picked and imported from California.
-The buildings extraordinary acoustics, not to mention the exquisite glow of its interior can be attributed to the redwood.
-Initially tickets were sold, but the Stoeckels eventually decided that events in the Music Shed would be by invitation only.
-Movie stars, politicians, high society and professional musicians began to covet invitations from the prestigious Battells.
-By the beginning of the First World War, the Music Shed was one of the country’s most sought-out venues and a premier concert hall in New England.
+The Shed had to be enlarged due to the number of Choir and audience members, and after an expansion in 1910, it could accommodate a Choir of 425 and an audience of 1,500.
+The Shed is built of cedar and lined with redwood.